Signal and System Design for Wireless Power Transfer : Prototype, Experiment and Validation: Experiments and Validation

 We designed the experiment to check the relations between the channel state information acquisition period and the terminal velocity.
 In previous subsections, the time frame was fixed to one second, i.e. the CSI was acquired every second.
 In static channel conditions, such a time frame is sufficient but in mobility conditions, it may not be enough to guarantee a gain of channel-adaptive over non-adaptive waveforms.
 We here consider and compare two different frame structures, with 1 second and 200ms period, under various mobility profiles, with the objective to shed some light on the sensitivity of WPT signals to mobility.
 Different frame structures imply different channel acquisition periods.
 Since the period influences the time correlation coefficient $\epsilon$ mentioned in Section \ref{subsec:wav_design}, both frame structures experience different $\epsilon$ under the same velocity condition.
 We set four different velocity of moving antenna, namely 0.01, 0.05, 0.5, and 1 m/s, and investigate the gains over channel non-adaptive WPT.
 1 m/s is approximately 4km/h which corresponds to pedestrian speed.

-To generate controllable and reproducible mobility conditions, we used a linear slider of 50cm length, illustrated in Fig. \ref{mobility_setup}.
+To generate controllable and reproducible mobility conditions, we used a linear slider of 50cm length, illustrated in Fig. \ref{mobility_setup}, to move the transmitter while the receiver remains fixed.
 We compare the performance of a channel-adaptive SMF (with $\beta=3$) and a non-adaptive UP waveform, both consisting of 16 sinewaves uniformly spaced in a 10 MHz bandwidth.
 For each test case, measurements are carried out five times, each time taken for a duration of 5-minutes.
 Results are then averaged over all measurements.

 Fig. \ref{mob_result} shows the experimental results with the 1-second time frame and 200 ms time frame.
 The graph first shows that the harvested DC power level with the non-adaptive UP waveform is nearly constant regardless of the velocity of mobile antenna.
 As shown in Section \ref{subsec:wav_design} the scaling law of the non-adaptive UP signal is not affected by the time correlation coefficient $\epsilon$, which is the same in the measurement results.
 The graph also shows in both frame structure cases that the adaptive SMF signal exhibits some gain over non-adaptive UP signal in a low-velocity condition but the gain decreases as the velocity of the mobile antenna increases (i.e. as $\epsilon$ decreases).
 Since $\epsilon$ is related not only to the velocity but also to the channel estimation period, the gain reduction rate of the SMF signal due to the increase in velocity is different in the two frame structures.
 In a low-velocity test case such as 0.01m/s, adaptive SMF signals have a similar gain of about 40\% over non-adaptive UP for both 1s and 200ms frame structure.
 On the other hand, at 1m/s pedestrian velocity, the gain of the SMF signal is almost zero when using the 1s frame, but a gain of 12\% is still observed when using the 200ms frame.